poyea/scrabble/README.md

 <p align="center">Scrabble game in C#, using <a href="https://en.wikipedia.org/wiki/Windows_Presentation_Foundation">WPF</a>.

 ## Description
-* Standard 100-pieces version of Scrabble
+* Standard, but imperfect 100-pieces version of Scrabble
 * No "Challenge" option
 * No "The Fifty Point Bonus"